hfinkel/lfort/docs/ThreadSanitizer.rst

     return Global;
   }

-  $ clang -fsanitize=thread -g -O1 tiny_race.c -fPIE -pie
+  $ lfort -fsanitize=thread -g -O1 tiny_race.c -fPIE -pie

 If a bug is detected, the program will print an error message to stderr.
 Currently, ThreadSanitizer symbolizes its output using an external